Engaging in Criminal Offenses with a Weapon

 The standard jury instructions for the offense were adopted in 1981 and amended in 1989 and 1992.

-In many of these cases, the felony being committed is burglary, although other felony offenses can be alleged.
+In many of these cases, the felony being committed is burglary or robbery, although other felony offenses can be alleged.

-Attorneys for Firearm Possession Crimes in Tampa, FL
+Attorneys for Use of a Firearm During a Felony in Tampa, FL

 If you were accused of using a weapon or firearm while committing or attempting to commit a felony under Section 790.07(1) and (2), Fla.
 Stat., then contact an experienced criminal defense attorney at Sammis Law Firm.